- Bibliographic Requirements

 Authors are asked to include URLs or DOIs for online resources whenever available.

-Authors retain copyright to articles submitted to Catholic Education: A Journal of Inquiry and Practice.
-However, Loyola Marymount University (the Publisher) requests that the work also be licensed under a Creative Commons Attribution License (CC BY 3.0 US).
+Authors retain copyright to articles submitted to the Journal of Catholic Education.
+However, the Journal (the Publisher) requests that the work also be licensed under a Creative Commons Attribution License (CC BY 3.0 US).
 This license allows others to share the article as long as they acknowledge its authorship and its publication in this journal.

 General Terms and Conditions of Use

 Though managed by the University of Notre Dame the Journal is hosted digitally by Loyola Marymount University's Digital Commons.
 Users of the Digital Commons at Loyola Marymount University and Loyola Law School website and/or software agree not to misuse the Digital Commons at Loyola Marymount University and Loyola Law School service or software in any way.

 The failure of Digital Commons at Loyola Marymount University and Loyola Law School to exercise or enforce any right or provision in the policies or the Submission Agreement does not constitute a waiver of such right or provision.
 If any term of the Submission Agreement or these policies is found to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties' intentions as reflected in the provision, and the other provisions of the Submission Agreement and these policies remain in full force and effect.
 These policies and the Submission Agreement constitute the entire agreement between Digital Commons at Loyola Marymount University and Loyola Law School and the Author(s) regarding submission of the Article.

 The Journal of Catholic Education is proud to be indexed on the following indexing sources:

 - Academic OneFile

 - InfoTrac Custom

 - InfoTrac Onefile